-Our Regional Development Officer travels primarily throughout Eastern Washington encompassing the part of the state east of the Cascade mountain range and is based there.
-Constantly meeting donors, volunteers, grantees, and scholars—building a community to move LGBTQ equality forward in Washington and throughout the Northwest.
+Our Regional Development Organizer travels primarily throughout Eastern & Central Washington, encompassing the part of the state east of the Cascade mountain range.

-Contact Craig to learn more about Pride Foundation’s work in Eastern and Western Washington and to find out how you can get involved.
+Contact Tylene to learn more about Pride Foundation’s work in Eastern & Central Washington and to find out how you can get involved.
 Be sure to sign up for Pride Foundation’s monthly eNewsletter to learn more about our supporters, grantees, and scholars.
 You can also read all of our Washington stories online.
 Organizations in King County should contact Gunner Scott.

 Local Leadership: Leading Equality

 Local leadership makes Pride Foundation’s work meaningful and relevant as local Washington volunteers help award our grants and scholarships in Washington.
 The Leadership Action Team is one group of volunteers that provides guidance and advice to staff.
 Members of the 2017 Leadership Action Team are:

 - Ronni Batchelor, Tri Cities, Community volunteer and bridge builder with a passion for transgender rights, youth leadership, accessing mental and medical health resources.

 - Jason Kildall, Yakima, Executive Director, The Seasons Performance Hall